In this article:

 This condition is particularly a problem for women who have had their ovaries removed, usually as part of a hysterectomy.

 For older women, it appears that androgens, particularly testosterone, even in modest (replacement) doses, are effective in restoring sexual desire.

 Situational HSDD is a common subtype of HSDD that is brought on by the loss or death of an intimate partner, dysfunctional relationships, or financial problems.
 These depressing circumstances can have a negative bearing on sex drive.

 Normal female sexual desire requires a safe environment, self-esteem, and an attractive and available partner.

-Sometimes adverse life events may require marital counseling.
+Overcoming depression and your adversities will automatically restore your sex drive.
 In situations where sexual desire is a chronic, long-term problem, major psychotherapy may be required.